 3. Confirmation of strategic planning METHOD

-Do they use an evidence-based method or a process they have created and successfully used with other clients?
+Does the facilitator use an evidence-based method or a process they have created and successfully used with other clients?

-4. Outline of “who does what?”
+4. Outline of “who does what”

 5. Key timelines

 Does the facilitator communicate timelines clearly?
 This should include timelines for every stage of their proposed process, including before, during, and after the retreat or strategy sessions.